-When our oldest son brought his non-Jewish girlfriend home for the first time to meet us, it was for the Passover seder.
+When our oldest son brought his girlfriend—who isn’t Jewish—home for the first time to meet us, it was for the Passover seder.
 She was raised in a very small town in central Illinois.
 I was charmed and proud of her when she had the courage to announce to our table of twenty-five people, “I’ve never been on an airplane, never seen the ocean, and never attended a Passover seder, and here I am, doing it all in one week!”

 Understanding the following information about the holiday has helped them to better appreciate just what Passover is all about.